AnthonySteele/MvcRouteTester/README.md

     RouteAssert.HasRoute(routes, "~/home/index");

-This assertion will fail if the route table does not have an MVC route to "/home/index"
+This assertion will fail if the route table does not have a route to "/home/index"

     var expectedRoute = new { controller = "Home", action = "Index", id = 42 };
     RouteAssert.HasRoute(routes, "~/home/Index/42", expectedRoute);

-This assertion will fail if the route table does not have an MVC route to the url "/home/index/42", and will also fail if it is not mapped to the expected controller, action and other parameters, as per Phil Haack's article.
+This assertion will fail if the route table does not have a route to the url "/home/index/42", and will also fail if it is not mapped to the expected controller, action and other parameters, using a anon typed object to specify the expectations, as per Phil Haack's article.

-There are overloads of this method so if you don't like Phil's technique of passing in an anonymous type as a dictionary, you can specify a controller name and action name or an IDictionary&lt;string, string&gt;.
+There are overloads of this method so if you don't like anonymous types, you can specify a controller name and action name or an IDictionary&lt;string, string&gt; to hold the controller name, action name and any other route parameters.

     RouteAssert.NoRoute(routes, "~/foo/bar/fish/spon");